 - By mid-June, the student team and the faculty tutor are defined for each project.
 The Partner Organization can participate in the selection of students by examining the CVs of potential candidates.

 - The project is initiated by the beginning of July, with a kick-off orientation meeting in order to acquaint the student team and the advisor with the Partner Organization.

 - The first phase (proposal) of the project is concluded with a proposal meeting that presents the Partner with the field study team’s proposed study scope and focus, their proposal for gathering and analyzing data, and possible preliminary findings.
 The objective is to create a venue for mutually agreeing upon the parameters and methodology of the study.

-- The second phase of the project (execution) includes periodic progress reviews that take place at the convenience of the company, the students and the faculty advisor.
+- The second phase of the project (execution) includes periodic progress reviews that take place at the convenience of the company, the students and the faculty tutor.
 The reviews are gateways in which preliminary results and further evolution and orientation of the project are discussed.

 To download the Field Study Program’s leaflet, click here.